 Generally, all classes have a display area dedicated to groups/ rewards.
-The ability groups are listed in colours in KS2 and by the curriculum topic link in KS1.
+The ability groups are listed in colours.
 The class rules and contracts/promises and points charts are also on display.
-Sanctions charts are also visible in KS2 (traffic light system is in place in KS1).
-Photographs of the stars of the week are displayed around the Gold Board.
-These are linked to the weekly assemblies in KS1 and KS2.
-These are also displayed in KS1 classrooms.
-Targets and records of achievement can be seen on the wall in KS1 and in children's books (literacy, numeracy and science) in KS2.
-Tables are arranged together to seat a maximum of 8 children with sufficient appropriate equipment for each child i.e. pencils, writing pens, rulers and rubbers.
+Sanctions charts are also visible in KS2 (traffic light system or similar is in place in EYFS and KS1).
+Photographs of the stars of the week are displayed on a board in the hall.
+These are linked to the weekly assemblies.
+Targets and records of achievement can be seen in children's books (literacy and numeracy).
+Tables are arranged together to meet the purpose of the lesson and needs of the children.
+This may vary from class to class and across different lessons.
+Appropriate equipment for each child i.e. pencils, writing pens, rulers and rubbers are provided and available.
 Tables are positioned to allow free and easy movement.
 Each seat is positioned to enable the child to see the whiteboard clearly.
-Each child in KS2 has a named pigeonhole for PE equipment and all children have a named drawer for personal belongings and learning resources.
+Each child has a named drawer for personal belongings and learning resources.
 Monitors' lists are in evidence on the classroom walls.
-In every classroom, there is a child-friendly anti-bullying policy and an area for School Council information sharing which includes a suggestion box.
+In every classroom, there is a childfriendly anti-bullying policy and an area for Reflection with Thinking and Talking Books.
 A Fire Safety card is also on display at the entrance and exit of each classroom.

-In all classes there is a display for numeracy and one for literacy.
+In all classes there is a working wall for numeracy and one for literacy.
 These provide learning prompts for the children and include word lists, mathematical vocabulary and resources to reflect the curriculum for each year group.
-There is also a range of displays reflecting current learning and/or providing an interactive learning experience for the children.
-Pupils' work is displayed attractively and, where possible and appropriate, reflects the cultural diversity of the classroom.
+There is also a range of displays reflecting current learning and/or providing an interactive learning experience for the children eg washing lines for Talk for Writing.
+Pupils' work is displayed attractively and, where possible and appropriate, reflects the diversity of the classroom.